Vandebron/tech-blog/public/posts/spark-in-action-part-1.md

 Spark is an ETL distributed tool.
 ETL are three phases which describe a general procedure for moving data from a source to a destination.

-* *Extract* is the act of retrieving data from a data source which could be a database or a file system/
+* ***Extract*** is the act of retrieving data from a data source which could be a database or a file system.
-* *Transform* is the core part of an algorithm.
+* ***Transform*** is the core part of an algorithm.
 As you may know, functional programming is all about transformation.
 Whenever you write a block of code in Scala you go from an initial data structure to a resulting data structure, the same goes with spark but the data structures you use are specific spark structures we will describe later.
-* *Load* is the final part.
+* ***Load*** is the final part.
 Here you need to save (load) the resulting data structure from the transformation phase to a data source.
 This can either be the same as the extract phase or a different one.
-* *Distributed*: Spark is meant to be run in a cluster of nodes.
+* ***Distributed***: Spark is meant to be run in a cluster of nodes.
 Each node runs its own JVM and every spark data structure can/should be distributed among all the nodes of the cluster (using serialization) in order to parallelize the computation.

 ### Spark data structure: RDD, DataFrame and Dataset

-The core of spark is its /distributed resilient dataset ( RDD )./  An RDD is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel. *Extracting* data from a source creates an RDD.
+The core of spark is its *distributed resilient dataset ( RDD ).*  An ***RDD*** is a collection of elements partitioned across the nodes of the cluster that can be operated on in parallel. *Extracting* data from a source creates an RDD.
 Operating on the RDD allows to *transform* the data.
 Writing the RDD *loads* the data into the end target ( like a database for example ).
 They are made to be distributed over the cluster in order to parallelize the computation.
-A /DataFrame/ is an abstraction on top of an RDD.
+A ***DataFrame*** is an abstraction on top of an RDD.
 It is the first attempt of spark (2013) to organize the data inside and RDD with an SQL-like structure.
 With dataframe you can actually make transformation in an sql fashion.
 Every element in a dataframe is a Row and you can actually transform a dataframe to another by adding or removing columns.
-A /DataSet/ finally is a further abstraction on top of a dataframe to organize data in an OO fashion (2015).
+A ***DataSet*** finally is a further abstraction on top of a dataframe to organize data in an OO fashion (2015).
 Every element in a dataset is a case class and you can operate transformation in a scala fashion from a case class to another.

 ## Spark in action
 Let’s see now some code samples from our code base to illustrate in more detail each of ETL phases.